ClaraGaya/NC_News_FrontEnd/README.md

 After cloning this repo please take the following steps.
 1. Open a terminal.
 2. In the terminal, run `npm install`.
-3. After install is compleate then type into the terminal, `npm run start`.
+3. After install is complete then type into the terminal, `npm run start`.
 6. The front-end is now accessible on port 9090.

 ---